 The focus of this theme is soft and readable typography, along with plenty of whitespace.
 If you’re tired of cluttered websites, then this theme might be perfect for you.

-You can easily customize this theme through the built-in theme customizer, and get your blog up and running very quickly.
+You can easily customize this blog theme through the built-in theme customizer, and get your blog up and running very quickly.
 There aren’t a ton of additional features for this theme, but it truly does shine in its simplicity.

 This theme is a StudioPress classic.
 It’s been around for quite some time, but its fully responsive design has withstood the test of time.
-The core focus of this theme is on highlighting your words.
+The core focus of this WordPress blog theme is on highlighting your words.

 You can choose between multiple different sidebar arrangements, along with a customizable field that’s directly below the header.